Cheney: Trump attempted to contact Jan. 6 witness

 The Oath Keepers had also been organizing for Jan.
 6 and established a “quick response force” at a nearby hotel in Virginia, according to court filings.

-After the Capitol siege, Rhodes called someone with an urgent message for Trump, another group member has said.
-Rhodes was denied a chance to speak to Trump, but urged the person on the phone to tell the Republican president to call upon militia groups to fight to keep the president in power.

-An attorney for Rhodes recently told the committee that he wants to testify publicly.
-Rhodes was already interviewed by the committee privately, and it's unlikely the panel will agree.

-The panel also intends to note that many of the Trump supporters who stormed the Capitol appeared to be QAnon believers.
+The panel also noted that many of the Trump supporters who stormed the Capitol appeared to be QAnon believers.
 Federal authorities have explicitly linked at least 38 rioters to the pro-Trump conspiracy theory, according to an Associated Press review of court records.

 One of the most recognizable figures from the attack was a shirtless Arizona man who called himself the “QAnon Shaman,” carried a spear and wore face paint and a Viking hat with fur and horns.